Samoan Americans: Alaska and Hawaii

 Outside the mainland US, many Samoan Americans have settled in Hawaii and Alaska.
 About 2.8% of Hawaiian residents are of Samoan descent, with 1.3% having full Samoan ancestry.
 Many live on the island of Oahu.
 Linapuni Street, especially the Kuhio Park Terrace apartments in Honolulu, has the highest concentration of Samoans of any residential area in Hawaii, at 37% of residents.
 Central Palolo has the highest percentage of any Hawaiian tract, with 4% having a Samoan background.
 The Oahu town of Laie has 1,380 Samoan Americans, about 21% of the town, one of the highest concentration of Samoan Americas of any town or city in the US.

 Two percent of people in the city of Anchorage, Alaska are of Samoan descent, with nearly 6,000 living in the city.
 Alaska has a relatively high proportion of them, comprising about 0.8% of the state's population.

 In recent years, the Samoan population has rapidly increased in Alaska.
-Barrow, Alaska and Whittier, Alaska both are rife in Samoan residents and Samoan churches have become commonly attended in rural Alaska as well.
+Barrow, Alaska and Whittier, Alaska both are abundant with Samoan residents and Samoan churches have become commonly attended in rural Alaska as well.